Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

   1. Lot of credit goes to Gyan Shashwat,for his wonderful explaination in Walkthrough Project 1- malaria Detector
   2. Neil and Fernando Doritu also did a fantastic course explaining the concepts through the learing modules.
   3. My mentor Rohit Sharma was very gracious to come on calls after a tiring day and short notices to accomode my requests.
+- Here, you should list the libraries used in the project and provide an example(s) of how you used these libraries.

+## Credits

+- In this section, you need to reference where you got your content, media and from where you got extra help.
+It is common practice to use code from other repositories and tutorials.
+However, it is necessary to be very specific about these sources to avoid plagiarism.
+- You can break the credits section up into Content and Media, depending on what you have included in your project.

+### Content

+- The text for the Home page was taken from Wikipedia Article A.
+- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

+### Media

+- The photos used on the home and sign-up page are from This Open-Source site.
+- The images used for the gallery page were taken from this other open-source site.

+## Acknowledgements (optional)

+- Thank the people who provided support throughout this project.